RahulCoder9999/Ntwist-Home-Page/README.md

  #  Clone ntwist.com Homepage in React.js.

  This project involves creating a clone of the ntwist.com homepage using vite + React.js and Chakra UI.
-Follow these steps to get started

 [Deployed Link](https://stirring-rugelach-67226a.netlify.app/) &nbsp;